Greenhouse Gas Policy

 .
 Create an auction cap-and-trade program for sequestration of carbon in forest and forest products.

 .
-Establish a cap-and-dividend program to limit carbon emissions per year and sell non-tradeable permits at auction, then rebate revenue to the public.
+Establish a cap-and-dividend program to limit carbon emissions per year and sell non-tradable permits at auction, then rebate revenue to the public.
 (In contrast to a carbon tax, a cap-and-dividend provides emissions certainty and price uncertainty.)

 .
 Use regional approaches and technical partnerships to enhance carbon pricing and link existing schemes to address competitiveness concerns.